 "The more a dough is kneaded, the tighter and more regular a baked loaf's crumb will become"

 The purpose of kneading any dough is to develop gluten, and incorporate micro bubbles into the mass of the dough which will inflate during proofing and baking.
 The more a dough is kneaded, the tighter and more regular a baked loaf's crumb will become.
 Sandwich breads are kneaded more.
 Really wet doughs, like a rustic French miche, are hardly kneaded at all.
-For a medium-wet dough like the workhorse loaf, we knead enough to bring our dough together into something shapeable, but not so much that we lose our regularly-irregular crumb (hat tip to Chef Brynne Thomas for that coinage).
+For a medium-wet dough like the Simple Crusty White Bread, we knead enough to bring our dough together into something shapeable, but not so much that we lose our regularly-irregular crumb (hat tip to Chef Brynne Thomas for that coinage).
 At the French Culinary Institute, we called this middle-of-road sort of mix an improved mix.

 Step 5: Cover Your Dough, it's Rising Time